kasappeal/nerdquotes/README.md

 > Sanity was statistical.
 It was merely a question of learning to think as they thought.

-*George Orwell, 1984 - Maryery Vargas*
+*George Orwell, 1984 - Maryery Vargas Moreno*

 ---------